Each and all IEML USL (Uniform Semantic Locators) are built from the words of the language.

 Details of the nine roles and their specialized auxiliaries

-- The root is the governing role of the phrase.
+- The root is the governing role of a phrase.
 There are verbal, nominal, adjectival or adverbial phrases depending on the grammatical class of its root.

 When the root is not a verb, the leaf roles are distributed by interpreting the nouns, adjectives or adverbs placed in the root as processes reified into actants or qualities.

-The root has no role auxiliary.
+The root has no role’s auxiliary.

-- The cause (broadly defined) answers the question « why ?
+- The cause (broadly defined) answers the question « why ? ».
 It specifies the logical, material and formal determinations.
 It describes the actors that have not been specified by the initiator, the inter-actant or the recipient: media, instruments, effects, consequences.
 It may also specify methods, rules, laws, reasons, points of view, conditions and contracts.

 A root-cause relationship is specified by an auxiliary of the following paradigm.